-The Ultimate Eyre Peninsula Road Trip Itinerary | 2023 Guide
+The Ultimate Eyre Peninsula Road Trip Itinerary

 If you’re hungry for a road trip full of beautiful beaches, outdoor adventure, and the freshest seafood around, the Eyre Peninsula is your ticket.
-This South Australia gem is framed by the Southern Ocean and boasts incredible scenery in every direction.
+This South Australian gem is framed by the Southern Ocean and boasts incredible scenery in every direction.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure